ssh root@server_ip

 # yum update

 We will download the OWA zip archive in the /opt directory.
-You can grab the latest version here.
+Grab the latest version of Open Web Analytics.

 Execute the below commands: